wpmetabox/docsv2/docs/custom-attributes.md

 ![custom input attributes](https://i.imgur.com/IFiPfAr.png)

-Then simply add your attribute name and value.
+Then add your attribute name and value.

 :::info Not a premium user?